IMPORTANT

 - Role: Tactical coordinator.

-- Mechanics: Manages multiple sub-agents and synthesizes their results into a final workspace report.
+- Mechanics: Manages multiple sub-agents and synthesizes their results.

 3. Specialist Node